Matroids, Feynman categories, and Koszul duality

 \subsection{Koszulness and the affine Leray model}

-In \cite{Bibby_2021} the authors also define a Leray model $\hat{B}(\L, \G)$ for the (affine) Orlik-Solomon algebras, just by taking out the relation $e_{\un} = 0$ in $B(\L, \G)$.
-One can also interpret this affine Leray model as a bar construction in a larger Feynman category $\LBSm$ defined as follow.
+In \cite{Bibby_2021} the authors also define a Leray model $\hat{B}(\L, \G)$ for the (affine) Orlik--Solomon algebras, just by taking out the relation $e_{\un} = 0$ in $B(\L, \G)$.
+One can also interpret this affine Leray model as a bar construction in a larger Feynman category $\LBSm$ defined as follows.
 The set of objects of the underlying groupoid of $\LBSm$ is